S1mplector/Simblock/README.md

     <br><br>
 </div>

-> Status: Development of Simblock has ended.
-This project is no longer in active development.

 # Simblock - Simple Input Blocker

 A lightweight Windows application that allows you to temporarily block all keyboard